Najidnadri/comprez/README.md

-# Rust Library for Compressing Structs.
+# Rust Library for Compressing Structs and Enums.

-A rust library for compressing and decompressing structs.
+A rust library for compressing and decompressing structs and enums.
 Note that the library is still under heavy development and breaking changes may occur.

 ## Description